The 20th Polar Music Prize festivities were held in Stockholm in August 2011.

 Along with bands like Television, Ramones and Blondie, the Patti Smith Group became an important part of the Punk and New Wave music scene that centered around CBGB.
 Smith described their work as “three chords merged with the power of the word.”

-Smith was signed to Arista and recorded four albums: Horses, Radio Ethiopia, Easter, which included her top-twenty hit “Because the Night,” co-written with Bruce Springsteen, and Wave,
+Smith was signed to Arista and recorded four albums: Horses, produced by John Cale from the velvet Underground, Radio Ethiopia, Easter, which included her top-twenty hit “Because the Night,” co-written with Bruce Springsteen, and Wave.

 In October 1979, Patti Smith retired from the public eye and moved to Detroit.
 In 1980 she married Fred “Sonic” Smith and they had two children.